PropTechTools/PTT-API-Solutions/README.md

 ### 2) Live-System

-Changing from DTE-System to Live-System, with access to the complete database, is easy:
+Changing from DTE-System to Live-System (with access to the complete database) is easy:

 * Delete the `dte` in URL: www.proptechapi.de/dte/macrolage/json... => www.proptechapi.de/macrolage/json...
 * Update to your personal PTT-credentials: